CoopersProjects/2024-TravelPlannerAPI/README.md

     - `cost` Cost of the specific activity.
 (Float input, if not, error).

     - `trip_id` Associated valid trip ID that the user would like to add an activity to.

+Expected Response: Updates an existing activity.
+If ID doesn't exist, or formatting is incorrect, error response.

 `GET "/activity/read"`